 What is Squid Ink

-You may know that squids, cuttlefish, and octopuses produce ink as a self-defense mechanism to spray on their enemies when they feel in danger.
-What you may not know is that this ink is edible.
+You may know that squids, cuttlefish, and octopuses produce black ink as a self-defense mechanism to spray on their enemies when they feel in danger.
+What you may not know is that this black ink is edible.

-The squid ink is mainly made of melanin, the pigment that also makes its dark color and also the same thing that gives humans their skin color.
+The Squid ink is mainly made of melanin, the pigment that also makes its dark color and also the same thing that gives humans their skin color.

 To learn more about it, you can visit this page that provides all the information about squid ink.